 Changes in the Home

-If you adopt another pet, improper introduction can stress out your cat.
-A new human—say, a baby, or guests, or a new significant other—can stress your cat out as well.
-Similarly, the loss of family member—in the case of death, or even a child heading off to college – changes your cat’s social circle in a stressful way.
+A new human—say a baby, guests or a new significant other—can stress your cat out as well.
+Similarly, the loss of a family member—in the case of death or even a child heading off to college—can change your cat’s social circle in a stressful way.

-Although your cat may live inside, he or she is still very in tune with weather, the sun and the outdoors.
-Changes in the seasons, and differences in temperature, can greatly affect your cat’s overall stress levels.
-For example, when we adjust for Daylight Savings Time, a cat’s internal clock gets out of whack.
+Although your cat lives inside, they are still in tune with the weather, the sun and the outdoors.
+Changes in the seasons and differences in temperature can affect your cat’s overall stress levels.
+For example, when we adjust for Daylight Savings Time, a cat’s internal clock gets out of whack, just like ours.

-Feeding a great food like Purina® Pro Plan® can provide a constant in your cat’s life.
-And being mindful of the types of stressors and stressful situations listed above can go a long way towards building an extraordinary life together with your cat.
+Being mindful of the types of stressors and stressful situations your cat may experience can go a long way toward building an extraordinary life together with your cat.